 As a road warrior, you get to be pretty efficient at packing your travel bags.
-You understand that different climates require different items: rainy climates require umbrellas or rain gear, cold destinations require warm coats.
-Some trips may require attire for fun and games, in addition to work outfits.
+You understand that different climates require different items: rainy areas require umbrellas or rain gear, cold destinations require warm coats.
+Some trips may require attire for fun and games in addition to work outfits.
 Regardless of where you go, some essentials remain constant.
-Consider these tips for international travel and find out the ten things that you should never leave without!
+Consider these tips for international travel and discover the ten things that you should never leave without!

 Most of us are familiar with airline entertainment... it isn't always the most reliable!
 And, if you're traveling somewhere by train....well, good luck!
 Instead of sitting patiently for a number of hours in an uncomfortable seat, indulge in a new book that you've loaded on your Kindle or tablet.
 Choose several ahead of time and load them to your device, or download a movie for watching when you need to entertain yourself.
 (Don't forget your earbuds, though, or you'll be entertaining the whole plane!)

 Instead of packing full-size toothpaste or perfume/cologne, pick up trial-sized versions to bring along with you.
 They take up much less space, and if you forget or lose them, you aren't out expensive products.
 An added bonus is that you can pack them in your carry-on bag so in the instance of lost checked luggage, you'll have exactly what you need!

 While it may sound like the most obvious of elements to pack, it's often the most overlooked.
 As you're rushing to pack socks, your laptop and anything else you may need, the small passport booklet is easily left behind on your desk.
 Always, always, always pack your passport in a bag that you'll be carrying onto the plane with you.
 More importantly, make sure it's current!
 Some foreign nations won't let you in if it's close to its expiration date.
 It helps to have two to four blank pages as some customs officials are picky and may refuse entry to a country.